 For batters to get anywhere near 200 strikeouts in the past would have been horrific.
-Bobby Bonds would be a trailblazer for the current generation of strike out prone players.
-He struck out 187 times in 1969 only to pass that mark the next year with 189.
+Bobby Bonds was a trailblazer for the current generation of strike out prone players.
+He struck out 187 times in 1969.
+He passed that mark the next year with 189.

-The 200-strikeout mark hasn't been as much of an embarrassment in recent years with the mark being passed five times in the last five seasons.
+The 200-strikeout mark hasn't been as much of an embarrassment in recent years as it had been in the past; that level has been exceeded five times in the last five seasons.
 Mark Reynolds has three of the top five strikeout seasons and he also sits at the top of the list with 223 strikeouts.
-Adam Dunn came within one strikeout of tying the MLB record last year but the dubious honor still belongs to Reynolds.
+Adam Dunn came within one strikeout of tying the MLB record last year but that dubious honor still belongs to Reynolds.

-Twins fans have become accustom to seeing one player buck the trend when it comes to hitting with a two-strike count.
-Joe Mauer is one of the best hitters in the game and he doesn't seem to have any trouble when he finds himself deep into an at-bat.
-It almost seems like Mauer becomes better as an at-bat goes on.
+Twins fans have become accustomed to seeing one player buck the trend when it comes to hitting with a two-strike count.
+Joe Mauer is one of the best hitters in the game and he doesn't seem to have any trouble when he finds himself deep in a two strike hole.
+It almost seems as if Mauer becomes a better hitter as an at-bat is extended.

 Best Two-Strike Hitters in 2012

 Overall, Mauer has been on quite the roll to start the 2013 season.
 This has also helped his numbers with two strikes against him.
 So far this season, he is hitting .409/.435/.523 when he has two strikes.
 Those are unheard of numbers and it is hard to imagine that he will be able to keep up that pace for the entire season.